STFlow: Data-Coupled Flow Matching for Geometric Trajectory Simulation: Technical Appendices and Supplementary Material

 \\ where $\varphi_{\mathbf{m}}, \varphi_{\mathbf{h}}, \varphi_\mathbf{x}$ are 2-layer MLPs with SiLU activation functions and $\tau_\text{emb}, t_{\text{emb}}$ are sinusiodal embeddings with 16 dimensions based on $\tau$ and timestep number $t$.

 Our Temporal Convolution layer is based on the UNet design from \cite{dhariwal2021diffusionmodelsbeatgans}, for which we use the following parameters in Table \ref{appendix:unet}.
 The input of the UNet consists of a batch of $\mathbf{h}$ and a sinusoidal embedding of $\tau$ of 16 dimensions.
+As our benchmarks experimentally seem to contain dependence on a notion of time, a sinusoidal frame index embedding is also added to $\mathbf{h}$.
 We convolve over the timestep axis, containing $T$ frames for each trajectory.
 The output is the new $\mathbf{h}$ and the change in the velocity vector field, $\Delta \mathbf{v}$, calculated using a 2-layer MLP $\varphi_{\mathbf{v}}(\mathbf{h})$.